jihdeh/pushit/tutorial.md

 If your backend is hosted somewhere else, you need to set the `authTransport` Pusher constructor option to JSONP and pass `authEndpoint` value.

-However in the example above I didn't use a different domain, only because I wanted to pass the visitors public IP address as a parameter to the URL to be accessible on the backend.
+However in the example above we didn't use a different domain, only because we wanted to pass the visitors public IP address as a parameter to the URL to be accessible on the backend.

-NOTE: A visitor's IP address can also be gotten on the server side, but there are issues where the returned IP address is the server's IP and not of the visitor.
+NOTE: A visitor's IP address can also be gotten on the server side, but there are cases where the returned IP address is the server's IP and not of the visitor.

 Updated Code: